How to Make a Natural Shower Gel using Surfactants

 In another beaker, blend your water, orange hydrosol and aloe vera juice.
 Add the blue spirulina extract and let it dissolve fully.

-Carefully add your phase B ingredients to phase C and blend them together.
-Gradually incorporate the surfactants (phase B), stirring slowly until the mixture is fully combined.
+Carefully add your surfactant mixture to your blue spirulina mixture and blend them together.
+Gradually incorporate the surfactants stirring slowly until the mixture is fully combined.
 Take care not to stir too quickly, as this could cause unwanted foaming.
 As the surfactants mix in, you’ll notice the colour shift to purple due to the pH—this is completely normal and part of the process.

-Step 6: Add phase A to your blend
+Step 6: Add the gums to the blend

-Next, add the phase A ingredients to your overall blend.
+Next, add your gum mixture to your overall blend.
 Slowly combine the water with the gum/glycerine mix bit by bit and stir very slowly.
 Leave the ingredients to thicken slightly at this point.

 Step 7: Check and adjust the pH

 Next, check and adjust your formulation’s pH.
 You are aiming for the blend to reach a pH of 5 to 5.5.
-Adjusting the pH will make the blend blue again and keep in mind that preservative eco will lower the pH slightly.
+Adjusting the pH will make the blend blue again.
+Also keep in mind that preservative eco will lower the pH slightly.
 Stir gently until the blend returns to a consistent, vibrant blue.

 Step 8: Add the preservative